 - SDBNWR - Sweetwater Marsh Unit 1080 Gunpowder Point Drive Chula Vista, CA 91910 Bus drop off will be in front of USFWS building.
 Contact info will be sent to teachers to enter gate as field trip date approaches.

 Field trips are available for 4th grade (some 5th grade) elementary classrooms.
 Our field trips are funded by various grant organizations and may have specific qualification criteria and are based on availability.
 To see if your classroom qualifies please contact the education coordinator via this form.
 If you have a specific question about the form please email the education coordinator at firstname.lastname@example.org

-We use a three contact field trip model* in the education program.
-This model includes a visit in the classroom with one of our EDI instructors as well as two field visits to one or more of our many partner sites.
+We use a two contact field trip model* in the education program.
+This model includes two field visits to one or more of our many partner sites.
 During these visits students will engage in fun and exciting hands on activities that cover various standards such as habitat restoration, watershed water quality, adaptations, food web, climate science and many others.

-*based on funder guidelines some may not include a classroom visit or second field trip.
+*based on funder guidelines some may or may not include a classroom visit or second field trip.
 Please read carefully.